 Every Indian girl’s wardrobe is bound to have salwar kameez sets.
 Every Indian girl also struggles with the problem of how to store Indian outfits.
 You can’t just fold them like t-shirts and shove them in the cupboard.
-This is how you can make sure they’re protected.
+This is how you can make sure your Indian wardrobe is protected:

-- One quick little tip is to use shower curtain rings for the dupattas.
+- Use shower curtain rings for the dupattas.
 Loop your dupattas through the rings and use a hanger to suspend them.

-- You can also buy a scarf holder here, and use it the same way.
+- Buy a scarf holder here, and use it the same way.

 3. Segregate according to utility: How to store heavy Indian clothes

-- The heavy intricate pieces can have a separate space.
+- Create a separate space for the heavy, intricate pieces.
 Not only do they require more space, but piling them up with the rest of your clothes might damage them.

-- A little organization can go a long way.
-Label your shelves to make it easier to find your clothes.
+- Label your shelves to make it easier to find your clothes.

 - Straighten your clothes before storing them.
 They consume less space.

 4. Saree storage

 - You can arrange your sarees with their matching blouses and petticoats on a hanger.
 Storing sarees on a hanger will keep them wrinkle free.

 - Re-evaluate your need for old clothes.
 If you have been storing your Banarasi saree for several years without ever wearing it, try these 12 ways to give it a new life.

 5. Skirts, lehengas, and kurtis

 Skirts and lehengas cannot be folded, so the only way is to use hangers for them.
 If you’re thinking of how to store Indian wedding clothes after the wedding season, try these tips:

 - If you fold them and stack them up, the studs or beads on lehengas and skirts could get caught in the thread of your other clothes.
 A single yank can ruin your favourite skirt.